prototypefund/reproducible-website/_events/paris2018/report.md

 <a name="Toc11382_331763073"></a>
 #### Cross distribution participation

-representatives from Archlinux, openSUSE, Guix, Nix, Alpine Linux, Debian
+representatives from Arch Linux, openSUSE, Guix, Nix, Alpine Linux, Debian

 "package finder tool\" interface for searching infomation about